miikaah/musa/README.md

 #### Frontend

+- fix: A bug where Electron Helper starts using tons of CPU (???)
 - feat: Show pause icon in playlist when paused
 - feat: Add progress meter for initial scan
 - feat: Restart currently paused song from beginning by double clicking playlist item